 Always ask about potential risks

 In many cases, age spots are going to appear on your face, neck, and shoulders, as these areas see the most sun.
 And as with any treatment occurring on your face, you better be fully aware of what can potentially go wrong.
-“Possible side effects for these procedures could include prolonged redness, swelling, tightness, or flaking, but a skilled physician or laser technician will ensure the treatment results are as expected,” says Dr. Russak.
-Although you’re highly likely to get the results you hope for without any hiccups, it’s important to remember that no age spot treatment is 100 percent risk-free, so proceed with caution.
-Here’s how to find a doctor you trust.
+"Patients who are prone to keloid scarring, pregnant, nursing, taking antibiotics, Accutane or have recently had sun exposure (past 2 weeks) would not be Fraxel candidates," Dr. Robinson says.
+"Also, I advise patients using Retinols to stop for the 2 weeks leading up to their appointment."
+Lastly, if you have ever had/are prone to cold sores, it's important to let your doctor know as sometimes the laser can trigger an outbreak, she says.
+Although you're highly likely to get the results you hope for without any hiccups, it's important to remember that no age spot treatment is 100 percent risk-free, so proceed with caution.
+Here's how to find a doctor you trust.

 Know that there's a good chance brown spots may return